 By killers killed, but willingly so,

-What killers did, they never did know.
+What killers did, they did not know.

 Praying, “Father, forgive;